-For review, in case you’re not familiar, the pentatonic scale is a 5 note scale.
+For review, the pentatonic scale is a 5 note scale derived from its parent major or minor scale.
 For the examples in this lesson, we’ll be using the minor pentatonic.
 The minor pentatonic scale consists of the following intervals:

 These 5 intervals can be found all over the fretboard and if you’re familiar with the CAGED system, then you know the pentatonic scale can be broken into 5 different positions or patterns.
 These positions, or boxes, give us an easy way to visualize the scale across the fretboard.